cowboyisaac/jolt/jolt-core/src/bin/README_sumcheck_experiment.md

 - This ensures reproducible results across runs
 - Different modes use the same random data for fair comparison

-## Tiling and L1 sizing
+## Tiling

 - Tiling uses tiled evaluation to improve cache locality.
-Tile length is derived from the configured L1 size:
-  - `tile_len ≈ L1_bytes / (degree * elem_bytes)`, clamped to [64, 512] and rounded to a power of two.
-  - `--l1-kb` sets L1_bytes = KB * 1024; default is 32 KiB.
+You can control the tile length directly with `--tile-len` (pairs per tile).
+If not provided, a reasonable heuristic is used.
 - Deferred binding: bind() records the next challenge; at the start of compute, the instance applies the pending challenge to produce halved polynomials, then computes the product-sum evaluations.
 - Big-endian normalization is used for opening points and final claim evaluation, consistent with the codebase.

 ## Output